sammaadaniel30/practical_work_i_oop_-43009300914-/repo/README.md

 Added constructors and also their properties neccessary.

 Added the syntax in the Program and Station class to print the menu.

+Added the selection menu to the Station class.